CRAT-EU/T-NOVA/README.md

 This module works by exploiting the Controller Role messages introduced by Openflow v1.3 ([link](https://www.opennetworking.org/images/stories/downloads/sdn-resources/onf-specifications/openflow/openflow-spec-v1.3.0.pdf)) by which every OF1.3 switch connecting to multiple controllers can accept/send OF packets only from/to the MASTER (or EQUAL) controller(s).

 The goal is to find the best switch-to-controller mapping in order to equally distribute the workload carried by each controller of the cluster.
-The Load Balancer monitors both the controllers machine resources and the OpenFlow control traffic on each controller Then, it computes and install a new mapping by dynamically changing the controller roles for each switch.
+The Load Balancer monitors both the controllers machine resources and the OpenFlow control traffic on each controller.
+Then, it computes and applies the new mapping by dynamically changing the controller roles for each switch.

 The following ODL features have been extended:
   * OpenFlow Plugin